knivier/knivier/README.md

 ### 👨‍💻 About Me

-I'm a high school senior that's targetting computer engineering and embedded systems as my primary line of work.
-I love specializing in incredibly deeper software, such as OS development software and even kernel development!
+I'm a computer engineering student attending the University of Michigan (class of '30 GO BLUE!).
+I love specializing in incredibly deeper software like OS development software and even kernel development!
 That said, I also love to code more abstract applications, such as some websites, data analysis systems (from CSVs and images, take your pick) and lots more.

 My primary language I code in is Java, but I also have lots of experience in a diverse amount of languages (Rust, HTML/CSS, Python, and others).
 I firmly believe that coding languages are just tools in a box that can be used for projects; like each tool in a toolbox, each language has its own advantages/disadvantages, and it's up to the programmer to decide how they wish to structure their project.